Our 10-year strategy for the British Antarctic Territory was developed with stakeholders, setting out our objectives and funding priorities.

 Apply for funding

-We are currently committed to funding a number of ongoing projects so a formal bidding round will not take place for this present financial year (2018 to 2019).
+We are currently committed to funding a number of ongoing projects so a formal bidding round will not take place for financial year 2019 to 2020.
 However, we will consider good project proposals on an ad hoc basis.
-You can complete the BAT Project Application Form and send it to firstname.lastname@example.org.
+You can complete the BAT Project Application Form and send it to email@example.com.

 Over recent years such projects have included work to restore sites of historical importance, support the monitoring and further understanding of penguin colonies in the Antarctic Peninsula, updating the award winning education website www.discoveringantarctica.org.uk and raising public awareness of Antarctica by supporting, for example, the Polar Worlds Gallery at the National Maritime Museum.